Registrar

 How do I enroll?

-Degree Seeking Students (Matriculated)
+Degree Seeking (Matriculated)

 Non-Degree (Non-Matriculated)

-International student applicants must mail all required documents in one envelope to the International Student Services Office.
 Failure to submit all documents in one envelope will result in a delay in processing.
 Applications from overseas must be received no later than two months prior to the beginning of the semester.
-Please visit our International Student Services page for details.
+Please visit International Student Services for more details.

 How do I register for classes on the My QC Portal?